Shopping on Oahu

-Ala Moana Center: Be prepared to spend at least a day meandering through the Ala Moana Shopping Center’s labyrinth of over 300 shops.
-The Ala Moana Shopping Center has long been the place to shop in Hawaii for local residents and visitors since it opened in 1959.
-At that time, it was the largest shopping center, of any type, in the entire world.
-Today, it is still the largest open-air shopping center anywhere.
-The recently-opened Ewa (west) branch of the center just added 37 new restaurants and stores.
+Be prepared to spend at least a day wandering through the Ala Moana Shopping Center.
+This labyrinth of over 300 shops could be one of the best places for shopping on Oahu.
+The Ala Moana Shopping Center has long been the place to shop in Hawaii since it opened in 1959.
+At that time, it was the largest shopping center, of any type, in the world.
+Today, it’s still the largest open-air shopping center anywhere.
+The recently-opened Ewa (west) branch of the center just added 37 restaurants and stores.

-Ward Village: Part of what makes the entire Ala Moana area of town so special for shopping is the nearby Ward Village, a residential, shopping, dining and entertainment complex located just Ewa (west) of the Ala Moana Shopping Center.
-There are five distinct venues at the Ward Village to explore, which are: the Ward Gateway Center, Ward Entertainment Center, Ward Village Shops, Ward Warehouse and the Ward Center, each offering a wide range of shops, dining and entertainment options.
-There is even a Farmer’s Market held at the Ward Warehouse every Saturday.
-At the Ward Entertainment Center, shoppers can take a break in their day by going to see a movie at the theater.
-There are live performances at many of the restaurants as well as boutiques selling locally-made arts and crafts at this most interesting and dynamic complex.
+Part of what makes this area west of Waikiki special is the Ward Village.
+It’s a thriving residential, shopping, dining and entertainment complex.
+There are five distinct venues at the Ward Village to explore.
+They are the Ward Gateway Center, Ward Entertainment Center, Ward Village Shops, Ward Warehouse and Ward Center.
+Each offers a wide range of shops, dining and entertainment options.
+There is even a Farmer’s Market at the Ward Warehouse every Saturday.
+At the Ward Entertainment Center, shoppers can take a break in their day by seeing a movie.
+There are even live performances at many of the restaurants.
+And the boutiques with locally-made arts and crafts make it an interesting place for shopping on Oahu.

-Kahala Mall: Located in the Waialae-Kahala section of Honolulu, visitors can enjoy a less congested and more relaxed shopping experience at the Kahala Mall, a place that offers a great combination of retail stores, restaurants and entertainment.
-There is Macy’s, Whole Foods and a wide range of apparel and home décor boutiques as well as a movie complex.
-Plus when shoppers get hungry, they can find everything from sushi establishments to all-American build-a-burger restaurants.
+Located in Waialae-Kahala, visitors can enjoy a less congested shopping experience at the Kahala Mall.
+It’s a place offering a great combination of retail stores, restaurants and entertainment.
+There are Macy’s, Whole Foods, apparel and home décor boutiques as well as a movie complex.
+Plus when shoppers get hungry, they can find everything from sushi to all-American burgers here.